 Under current law, any county may, upon the adoption of an ordinance, impose a transient occupancy tax at a maximum rate of two percent on hotels, motels, boarding houses, travel campgrounds, and other facilities offering guest rooms.
 The tax, however, does not apply to rooms rented on a continuous basis by the same individual or group for 30 or more continuous days.
 The tax applies to rooms intended or suitable for dwelling and sleeping.
 Therefore, the tax does not apply to rooms used for alternative purposes, such as banquet rooms and meeting rooms.
+Cities and towns may impose the transient occupancy tax at an unrestricted rate.
 In 2018, 75 counties, 77 towns, and 37 cities reported levying a transient occupancy tax.